 Firewise Landscaping

 The Marshall Fire changed everything.
 The threat of fire is now top of mind for everyone in Colorado, no longer just the concern of mountain dwellers.
-Chris Woods, Senior Landscape Designer at Matrix Gardens, is a thought leader in the area of fire-mitigating landscaping, also known as firewise landscape design, and post-fire landscape consultant.
-Contact her today to invest in the future safety of your home.
+Matrix Gardens is a thought leader in the area of fire-mitigating landscaping, also known as firewise landscape design, and post-fire landscape consultantion.
+Contact us today to invest in the future safety of your home.

 Fire is a natural part of the renewal cycle for forests and grasslands, and they will continue to increase in intensity due to the effects of climate change.
 Urban wildfires or wildland-urban interface (WUI) is becoming more common where human development meets or intermingles with natural terrain and wildland vegetation such as grasslands.
 Coloradans are waking up to the fact that we all need to do our part to prevent fires from destroying our homes by protecting our property.
 This starts with the principle of defensible space which is the natural and landscaped area around a structure that is designed and maintained to reduce fire danger.